browserext/browserext.github.io/charter/index.md

 ## Communication

-This group primarily will conduct its work on the [public-browserext@w3.org](mailto:public-browserext@w3.org) mailing list ([archives](https://lists.w3.org/Archives/Public/public-browserext/)).
+This group will conduct all of its technical work publicly, primarily using the [public-browserext@w3.org](mailto:public-browserext@w3.org) mailing list ([archives](https://lists.w3.org/Archives/Public/public-browserext/)).

-Teleconferences and face-to-face meetings are not held regularly, but may be when necessary.
+Teleconferences and face-to-face meetings are not held regularly, but may be occasionally when necessary, provided sufficient advance notice is given.
 Minutes of any such meeting
 will be posted to the group’s public mailing list in a timely manner.